- Famous political art pieces

 South Africa has long been suffering from apartheid system and through his artwork, Free South Africa, the artwork by Keith Haring features two subjects-one black and one white.
 The black figure is way bigger and powerful than the white figure, dominating it.
-It was a time when there were a handful of white people left in South Africa but still they repressed the natives.
-The oil painting is available in individually signed, dated and numbered lithographs.
+It was a time when there were a handful of white people left in South Africa, but still, they repressed the natives.

-Blek le Rat is one of the creators of political art pieces and one of the most renowned street art legends and is known to paints walls around the globe with high-intelligence political graffiti.
-He has been around for 30 years now and in 2008, the artist came up with a meaningful graffiti named The Bombing Squad, wherein, he presented the fear of the locals when they speculate an invasion from Russian Soldiers in France.
+Blek le Rat is one of the most renowned street art legends and is known to paints walls around the globe with high-intelligence political graffiti.
+He has been around for 30 years now, and in 2008, the artist came up with a meaningful graffiti named The Bombing Squad, wherein, he presented the fear of the locals when they speculate an invasion from Russian Soldiers in France.

-Jason Bronkhorst hails from South Africa and is one of those artists who never feel shy about making a political commentary.
-The Board Of Directors is one of his latest series wherein he has dealt with a number of political issues, including post-colonialism, capitalism, patriarchy and white supremacy in South Africa.
+Jason Bronkhorst hails from South Africa and is one of those artists who never feel shy about making political commentary.
+The Board Of Directors is one of his latest series wherein he has dealt with several political issues, including post-colonialism, capitalism, patriarchy and white supremacy in South Africa.
 In African Dictator, Jason has come up with the presentation of brutality and raw force.

-There are numerous streets of London that have a meaningful sundown created by Otto Schade, a Chilean artist.
-With vividness and meanings inside, each masterpiece of this artists has a different story to narrate.
+Numerous streets of London have meaningful sundown created by Otto Schade, a Chilean artist.
+With vividness and meanings inside, each masterpiece of these artists has a different story to narrate.
 With a depiction of a carefree child with a soldier, it indicates as for how life is full of joy, no matter who you are, what you do.

 Clet Abraham – Solidarite